-DUCIVR 83-3 ELECTRONIC DEVICES AND BROADCASTS
+DUCIVR 83-3 CAMERAS, RECORDING ELECTRONIC DEVICES, AND BROADCASTS

-(a) Electronic Devices.
+(a) Use of Electronic Devices.

-The use of electronic devices is prohibited in any federal courthouse or courtroom of the District of Utah, except as otherwise authorized by this rule, court order, or the Electronic Device Use Policy.
+The policy for authorized use of electronic devices in the Orrin G. Hatch United States Courthouse in the District of Utah is available on the court's website.
+This policy governs the appropriate use of devices such as cellular phones, laptops, tablets, cameras, and other devices having wireless communication capability both in and out of courtrooms within the district court.
+The unauthorized The use of electronic devices is prohibited in any federal courthouse or courtroom of the District of Utah, except as otherwise authorized by this rule, court order, or the Electronic Device Use Policy.